nshidqi/nshidqi.github.io/_tabs/about.md

 ## How to contact me?
 If you have a question or simply just want to say hi and have a discussion, you can find me online on these platforms.
-Feel free to reach me out about anything!
+Feel free to reach out about anything!
 <br>
 <i class="fas fa-envelope ml-2 mr-2"></i><a href="mailto:hi.nshidqi@gmail.com?subject=Hi,%20Naufal">E-mail</a>
 <i class="fab fa-instagram ml-2 mr-2"></i><a href="https://instagram.com/naufalsdq">Instagram</a>